storj-archived/blog/content/post/engineering/announcing-beta-pioneer-1-v3-and-tardigrade-are-here.md

 Here are some of the key features of the Pioneer beta release that Tardigrade enterprise users will enjoy:

 * **Scalability** - Tardigrade has been designed to scale to support exabytes of data.
-* **Performant** - Tardigrade will deliver performance comparable to Amazon S3 and other centralized cloud storage providers.
-Even while in beta, Tardigrade has delivered upload and download speeds that are on par with S3.
-For example, a 10 MB file can be uploaded to the network with a median time of 2.55 seconds and downloaded with a median time of 2.18 seconds.
-Even more impressively, even at the 95th percentile, those times change by less than a second.
+* **Performance** - Tardigrade will deliver performance comparable to Amazon S3 and other centralized cloud storage providers.
+Even while in beta, Tardigrade has delivered upload and download speeds that are on par with or better than S3.
+For example, a 10 MB file can be uploaded to the network with a median time of 2.15 seconds and downloaded with a median time of 1.69 seconds.
+Even more impressively, even at the 95th percentile, those times change by less than a quarter of a second.
-* **Durability** - Since the final alpha network wipe, Tardigrade has delivered 100% durability (i.e. no file loss), with file availability (i,e, ability to get your file at the time you want) at over 99.95%.
+* **Durability** - Since the final alpha network wipe, Tardigrade has delivered 100% durability (i.e. no file loss).
+* **Retrievability** - The ability to download a file on the first attempt is over 99.93%.
 * **Affordability** - At half the price of centralized cloud storage providers, Tardigrade can save users millions on their cloud storage bills.
 * **Easy-to-use** - Designed specifically for users to be intuitive and simple to use with built-in Amazon S3 compatibility.
 * **Resilient** - Decentralized storage is architected to be inherently more reliable and resilient than centralized offerings.
 * **Private** - Default client-side encryption and file sharding spread over a decentralized network ensures that only people with encryption keys can access data.